SeanJM/flatman-component/README.md

 ## Description.md
 ### Description.md ([top](#table-of-contents))

-A Component function to work with createNode.
+A Component function to work with `flatman-server` and `flatman`.
+Designed to act as a replacement for the node which `flatman-server` and `flatman` generate.

 ## Example.md
 ### Example.md ([top](#table-of-contents))